 - Ça coûte combien ?
-How my is-it?
+How much is-it?

-- Je voudrais un café américain s’il vous plaît – I’d like an Americano.
+- Je voudrais un café américain s’il vous plaît – I’d like an [American-style] long coffee.

 - Je suis désolé, je ne parle pas très bien français – I’m sorry, I don’t speak French much.